 Thinking back to the nanny case, it should be clearer now that the different facts of a situation can lead to a different definition of the crime.
 As the jury saw it , the crime that was defined was second degree murder.
 However, the judge used another definition of the crime to call it manslaughter instead.
 If this case had been heard in old England, the nanny would have been put to death for killing a child, because that was the defined crime, causing the death of another.
 However, the law has developed nuances that allows the degree of guilt to fit the crime that was committed and takes into account the circumstances surrounding the crime.
 Defining a crime in a certain light can allow a prosecutor or a judge to insert some leniency into a criminal prosecution that would otherwise not be allowed.

 However, there has been a push in recent years by lawmakers to take out some of this discretionary judgment of prosecutors and judges.
 For example, because of the politicization of the war on drugs, many drug crimes now carry "mandatory minimum" sentences based upon the facts of the crime.
 Although some judges do not look favorably on these mandatory minimum sentences, they are no longer free to fit the crime to the criminal because the laws have taken that power out of their hands.

 Do You Have a Pending Criminal Case?
-Get a Free Case Review
+Get Professional Help Today

 Understanding the concept of "mitigating circumstances," "degrees of guilt," or legal precedent can all be a little confusing.
 The concepts are rooted firmly in Common Law and aren't always easy to comprehend.
 But you don't have to do it alone.
 Learn more about the law and your criminal case from a legal expert.
-Get a free case review from an experienced criminal defense attorney in your area today.
+Don't stay in the dark; get help from an experienced criminal defense attorney in your area today.